-21Observe that autonomous systems, such as self-driving cars, can exhibit this behavior, but for different reasons.
-For example, the vision system of the car may misinterpret some scenes; each reason for misinterpretation may apply very rarely, but in total they cause the vision system to fail quite often, suggesting a minor but unmanaged residual doubt.
-On the other hand, misinterpretations may have little consequence if they are localized, for the preceding and following frames will be interpreted correctly and the misinterpreted frame will be but a negligible "blip" [71].
+24Observe that autonomous systems, such as self-driving cars, can exhibit risks like this, but for different reasons.
+For example, the vision system of the car may misinterpret some scenes; on one hand, each reason for misinterpretation may apply very rarely but somewhat persistently so that in total they cause the vision system to fail quite often; alternatively, the misinterpretation may apply only to isolated frames with preceding and following frames interpreted correctly, so the consequences of the misinterpretation is an inconsequential "blip" [74].